COVID-19 Impact On Admissions Requirements

 The Office of Admissions at Baylor College of Medicine recognizes that plans to complete prerequisite coursework have been impacted by schools’ decisions to move to online instruction given the current COVID-19 pandemic.
 Our top priority is to make sure that no applicants are disadvantaged by policy decisions made by their colleges and universities because of this unprecedented national event.

 There are no plans to change our required coursework for admission.
 We are aware that MCAT date cancellations may affect the overall application review timeline.
-BCM reviews applications throughout the admissions cycle, and we will be cognizant of the fact that some students’ MCAT scores will be delayed.
+Baylor reviews applications throughout the admissions cycle, and we will be cognizant of the fact that some students’ MCAT scores will be delayed.

 We can assure you that our committee will be flexible and understanding when considering the requirements completed during the COVID-19 pandemic.